 To play the instrument, the strings are plucked using three finger picks, otherwise known as plectra, (on thumb, index finger, and middle finger).

-The ancestor of the koto was the Chinese zheng.
+The ancestor of it was the Chinese zheng.
 It was first introduced to Japan from China in the 7th and 8th century.

 The first known version had five strings, which eventually increased to seven strings.